For the longest time, many people - including me - have thought the Apple MacBook Air would be discontinued as it has not been refreshed since 2015.

-That may perhaps be great on long-haul flights as I will not disturb my neighbours while writing my stories.
-Nonetheless, I prefer the loud, clicky tactile feel of my old Air's keyboard.
+That may perhaps great on long-haul flights as I will not disturb my neighbours while writing my stories.
+Nonetheless I still prefer the loud, clicky tactile feel of my old Air's keyboard.

-Another new feature is the Touch ID button on the top right-hand corner of the keyboard.
-It lets you unlock the laptop securely and make online payments via Apple Pay, as well as doubles as the power button.
+Another new feature is the Touch ID button on the top right hand corner of the keyboard.
+It lets you unlock the laptop securely and make online payments via Apple Pay, as well as doubles up as the power button.

-Below the keyboard is the new Force Touch trackpad, which is 20 per cent bigger than the trackpads on previous MacBook Airs, allowing for easier and more intuitive drag-and-drop actions.
+Below the keyboard is the new Force Touch trackpad.
+At 20 per cent bigger than the trackpads on previous MacBook Airs, it allows for easier and more intuitive drag-and-drop actions.